Gwyn-Dayot/ITCC14-API-Project-Pet-Adoption/README.md

 * What we'll do:

-Implement the database (SQLite/MongoDB) and connect it to the API.
+Implement the database (MongoDB) and connect it to the API.
 Add core features like viewing pets, creating adoption requests, and managing users.

 * Deliverables:

   * Working API routes with database connection.
-  * Postman test results of working endpoints.
+  * Postman test results of working endpoints (We used ThunderClient).

 * Checklist:

-- [ ] Create database models (Pets, Users, Adoptions)
+- [x] Create database models (Pets, Users, Adoptions)
 - [ ] Implement GET/POST endpoints for Pets and Adoptions
 - [ ] Test endpoints in Postman
 - [ ] Commit all working code to GitHub